King of the Hill (2007 film)

-King of the Hill (El rey de la montaña) is a 2007 Spanish survival thriller film directed by Gonzalo López-Gallego.
+King of the Hill (El rey de la montaña) is a 2007 Spanish survival thriller film directed by Gonzalo López-Gallego from a screenplay by Javier Gullón and López-Gallego.
 It stars Leonardo Sbaraglia and María Valverde.

 Plot

-Quim is driving through an isolated rural area and arrives at a petrol station where it is revealed he is trying to get in contact with a woman named Sofia.
-Whilst on the phone he spots a woman shoplifting and meets her in the bathroom where they have sex and she steals his wallet.
-In an attempt to follow her to recover his belongings his car is shot at, and, when he pulls over to inspect the damage, a man with a rifle and dog appears and shoots him in the leg.
-He manages to get back into his car but he only gets so far until he discovers the road is blocked by a bulldozer and fallen tree.
-Leaving the car in an attempt to get a signal for his phone to call for help he hears a rumbling back at the road where he left his car and promptly drives back the way he came, only to run over his apparent pursuer.
+Quim is driving through an isolated rural area and arrives at a petrol station.
+He is trying to get in contact with a woman named Sofia.
+Whilst on the phone, he spots a woman shoplifting and meets her in the bathroom.
+They have sex and she steals his wallet.
+In an attempt to follow her to recover his belongings, his car is shot.
+When he pulls over to inspect the damage, a man with a rifle appears and shoots him in the leg.

+Quim manages to get back into his car.
+He soon discovers that the road is blocked by a bulldozer and a fallen tree.
+He leaves the car to get a signal for his phone and call for help.
+He instead hears a rumbling back at the road where he left his car.
+He promptly drives back the way he came, only to run over his apparent pursuer.

 Shortly after his car breaks down and he leaves for the woods where he meets Bea, the woman from the petrol station, who seems to be lost as well and denies having stolen Quim's wallet.
 One of her car tires has suffered a puncture which Quim reveals was actually caused by a gunshot.
 They rush to repair the tire and Quim suddenly becomes panicked and they drive off.
 They drive past Quim's car and see that it has been severely vandalised.
 The two continue driving until they come across an abandoned roadside café.
 After they break in and search for supplies they are met by a pair of policemen who are highly suspicious and violently subdue and question them.
 They do not believe Quim but once he reveals he has run one of the attackers over they agree to take them back to the body to check on his story.
 After they reach the body Quim is handcuffed to the car and the police investigate the body.
 The two police officers are fired upon and seemingly killed.
 After a tense moment hiding in the car Bea manages to leave and find a key to unlock Quim's handcuffs.
 They leave and run through the forest but one of the police officers has survived with a minor gunshot wound to the shoulder.
 He is still highly suspicious of the two thinking that they had something to do with the snipers.
 The trio run away through the forest, but upon reaching a particularly hazardous river they are shot at once again and the other police officer is killed soon after.